grandparkla/beta/about.markdown

 About the Park
 ==============

-A city’s urban heart is an expression of its people, its diversity, its interests, and its passions.
-The new Grand Park, with its majestic views extending from the Music Center to City Hall,  provides Angelenos of all walks of life a place where they can come together to celebrate, reflect, and shape the future, in one central gathering place.
+With its majestic views extending from the Music Center to City Hall, Grand Park provides Angelenos of all walks of life a place where they can come together to celebrate, reflect, and shape the future, in one central gathering place.

 <nav markdown="1">
 *   [Contact Us](#contact-us)